Robust intra-model teleconnection patterns for extreme heatwaves: Hemispheric teleconnection patterns

 Motivated by the second question we select the July 2018 event from ERA5 reanalysis.
 The details concerning the data processing of ERA5 are discussed in the Section~\ref{era5reanalysis}.
 The July 2018 event consists of a prolonged heatwave in Scandinavia, whose temperature anomaly was above $3 - 3.5$ degrees for about a month.
 Its composite map (Figure~\ref{fig:ERA5ScandinaviaTripole}) displays various similarities with the CESM teleconnection (Figure~\ref{fig:CESMScandinaviaTripole}).
 Most striking resemblance are the negative Arctic 500GPH anomaly, as well as positive anomalies in Scandinavia and North-East Canada.
 Reanalysis favors a positive 500GPHA shifted eastwards towards the Atlantic.
 In the Pacific ocean we see a train of 500GPHA instead of a single positive anomaly.
 In general, one finds that geopotential anomalies are stronger in reanalysis; for instance, 500GPHA over Scandinavia is about $140 m$, whereas in CESM we find values on the order of $70 m$. {The stronger anomalies can be attributed to the fact that in reanalysis we were averaging over the single event, while in CESM the averaging is performed over multiple heatwaves.}

 We are now in a position to also comment on the relative similarity between these two teleconnection patterns with the one presented in~\citet{Ragone18}.
 For illustration purposes we display the copy of the relevant teleconnection on Figure~\ref{fig:PNASPlaSimTripole}.
 It was obtained using the rare event algorithm for PlaSim conditioned to $T = 90$ day heatwaves of threshold $a = 2 K$ occurring in Europe (to be more precise each grid point is averaged over 90 days).
 It turns out that the main contribution is due to heatwaves in Scandinavia, of threshold that can be estimated as $a \sim 3.5 - 4 K$.
 It is interesting that the similarities between the panels exist despite the different complexity of the two models, PlaSim and CESM.
 This gives us indication that such teleconnection patterns could be robust feature of the large scale dynamics.
-However, the specific conditions are not identical, and the similarity to the July 2018 event could be accidental.
-In order to better test this, we perform a more extensive intra-model comparison in the next Section.
+However, the specific conditions are not identical, and the similarity to the July 2018 event could be accidental. {For instance, the high temperature and anti-cyclonic anomaly in the southeastern Asia is consistently reproduced in PlaSim and ERA5 but not in CESM}.
+In order to better test {the assertion that planetary-scale teleconnections are consistent}, we perform a more extensive intra-model comparison in the next Section.